tirogen/Opendata/README.md

 This project requires [Node.js](https://nodejs.org/) to run.

+1. Import database from `opendata.sql`

+2. Config database connection info at `app.js`

-Install the dependencies and start the server.
+3. Install the dependencies and start the server.

 ```sh
 $ cd Opendata